 We hold certain financial instruments for which a change in prevailing interest rates may cause the principal amount of the marketable securities to fluctuate.
 Financial instruments that potentially subject us to significant concentrations of credit risk consist primarily of cash, cash equivalents and short-term investments.
-We invest our excess cash primarily in money market funds, corporate debt securities, U.S. Treasury securities and commercial paper.
+We invest our excess cash primarily in money market funds, corporate debt securities, U.S. Treasury securities, commercial paper, non-U.S. government debt securities, supranational debt securities and U.S. Agency bonds.
 The primary objectives of our investment activities are to ensure liquidity and to preserve principal while at the same time maximizing the income we receive from our marketable securities without significantly increasing risk.
 Additionally, we established guidelines regarding approved investments and maturities of investments, which are designed to maintain safety and liquidity.
 For our short-term investments, we do not believe that an increase or decrease in market rates would have a significant impact on the realized values or the unaudited condensed statements of operations and comprehensive loss.
-We believe that should a 10.0% change in interest rates were to have occurred on June 30, 2020, this change would not have had a material effect on the fair value of our investment portfolio as of that date.
+We believe that should a 10.0% change in interest rates were to have occurred on September 30, 2021, this change would not have had a material effect on the fair value of our investment portfolio as of that date.
 Any changes would only be realized if we sold the investments prior to maturity.